What if they could be playful explorations of a new world?

 You might be wondering how someone who doesn’t love hierarchies ends up perpetuating this form of power imbalance.

-💛 we want to give generously,
+Our intentions are good: we want to give generously,

-🙏🏽 share helpful information, and
+share helpful information, and

-✨ not waste people’s time.
+not waste people’s time.

-(Deep down, there might also be a part of us that wants to prove how smart we are!)
+Deep down, there might also be a part of us that wants to prove how smart we are!

 All this pressure can lead to overloading participants with waaayyy too much information, no time to process it, implement anything, or connect with anyone.

 Systems like patriarchy, capitalism, ableism, etc have taught us our value is tied to how smart or accomplished we appear, and how productive we are.
-It trained a lot of us to base our self-worth on coming across as intelligent, diligent, useful, efficient.

 This social conditioning tells us that to be seen as an expert, we need to “prove” ourselves through long, information-heavy lectures.
-As a result, we unconsciously reinforce oppressive dynamics even when we have the best intentions.

-And because this programming is internalized, it’s easy to think a lackluster session just needs “more engagement.”
-But to create a truly transformative experience, we need to dig deeper and undo these layers of programming.
+To create a truly transformative experience, we need to dig deeper and undo these layers of programming.

-This is where worldbuilding comes in.
+This is where worldbuilding transforms the experience.

 People aren’t just sitting there, taking notes — they’re shaping the content with you.